uwplasma/boozx/README.md

     return booz_spectra
 ```

-The current `BoozXform` class is structured so that this refactoring is straightforward: most heavy math is already in pure JAX.
+The current `Booz_xform` class is structured so that this refactoring is straightforward: most heavy math is already in pure JAX.

 ---